kybak90/FastKRR/README.md

 ### Option 1: Install from CRAN

 This installs the latest stable version.
-On macOS, CRAN binaries are built without OpenMP support.
+On macOS (with Clang compiler), CRAN binaries are built without OpenMP support.
 If you need OpenMP, see the note below about installing from source.

 ``` r
 # CRAN binary (no OpenMP on macOS)